temavasilev/note-taker/README.md

 # Note-Taking App

-A simple note-taking app built using Svelte and TypeScript.
-This app allows users to create, edit, delete, filter, and sort notes.
-Each note can have tags and a category for better organization.
+This note-taking app is built using Svelte and TypeScript.
+It allows you to create, edit, and organize notes within multiple notebooks.
+It features markdown support, tagging, categories, and filtering.
 ## Features

-- Create and delete notes
+- Create and edit notes
-- Edit notes using a simple text editor
+- Markdown support in notes
 - Add tags and categories to notes
-- Filter notes by content, tags, or category
+- Filter notes by content, tags, and categories
 - Sort notes by date or category
-- Responsive design
+- Organize notes within multiple notebooks
+- Persistence with localStorage

 ## Technologies